confio/tgrade-contracts/MIGRATING.md

 ### Voting contracts

-The `Expiration` type becomes simpler - it simply wraps a `Timestamp`.
+The `Expiration` type in `ProposalResponse` becomes simpler - it simply wraps a `Timestamp`.
 We don't need the other variants for TGrade.

 ```diff
 @@ -57,50 +57,7 @@